makrai/notes/khodak-18-self-annot-corpus-sarcasm.md

 * given a post and a sequence of comments, determine which comments among the
 * measured by average precision, recall and F 1 scores
-* we first remove all comments that are not complete sentences and not between 2 and 50 tokens long, allowing for cleaner comments in the evaluation.
-Although
+* we first remove all comments that are not complete sentences and not between 2 and 50 tokens long, allowing for cleaner comments in the evaluation
   * still largely non-sarcastic
 * each datapoint must correspond to a thread where at least one sarcastic annotation occurred
 * 8.44 million sequences, the average proportion of sarcastic responses is 28.1%
 * Figure 3: Score distributions of sarcastic and non-sarcastic comments in the raw SARC dataset